yo-yo-yo-jbo/macos_sip/README.md

 ```

 Note that this copy command ran *as root* and yet I got an annoying `Operation not permitted` error!
 This means root is not an omnipotent user.
+I hope this is a good motivation to research a technology that limits even the root user - also known as `SIP`.